GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 ### 1. Start discussion
 Prepare and discuss in your small group.
-- Take a look at information about you case-study.
+- Take a look at information about your case-study.
+The images included might give you an idea how the community might look like.
 - What do you like to map?
+You can decide if you like to map the hazzard (e.g. in the flood extent), vulnerablities or capacetise.
 - Scroll through the help-page of the Sketch Map Tool

 ### 2. Create a map in the Sketch Map Tool